houseagency/sessionistheader/README.md

 secret key.
 The secret key should be kept secret and only be used for making hashes/checksums.
 The key id, however, can be sent in clear text in the header.
+* All requests to the server must include a `Date:` HTTP header with the current time in `RFC2616` format.
+The server should not accept times older/newer than 24h from the current time.

 Header format
 --------------